germanProgq/germanProgq/README.md

 # 💫 About Me:
 Hello!
-My name is German (he/him) and I am an experienced Full-Stack programmer with 3+ years of experience.<br>I have major experience in the following languages: {HTML, CSS, C#, .js, Python, Java}.
-I am also at the moment trying to learn React and three.js for a more smooth look of my websites.<br>I'm looking to collaborate with some skilled developers to create something spectacular and revolutionary.<br>As of right now, I am working on an e-commerce marketplace with 3D elements and Payment system, great design and innovative programming.<br>You can contact me on Twitter(X): @GermanVinokurov; Telegram: @girsh_vinok; E-mail: girshvinok@gmail.com.<br>Fun fact: I started coding at 14yo
+My name is German (he/him) and I am an experienced Full-Stack programmer with 3+ years of experience. <br>I am a young developer with a dream and passion for coding.
+I'm looking to collaborate with some skilled developers to create something spectacular and revolutionary.
+Here, I post a ton of my finished work, as well as my ideas and thoughts.
+Enjoy your stay :)

 ## 🌐 Socials: